News

 TAGGED AS:

-If you were poking around RT a week and a half or so ago, you might have come across a little poll we were taking on the site to try and determine the Scariest Movie Ever.
+RT users might remember a little poll we took on the site back in 2022 to try and determine the Scariest Movie Ever.
 Based on other lists and suggestions from the RT staff, we pulled together 40 of the scariest movies ever made and asked you to vote for the one that terrified you the most.
 As it happens, a British broadband service comparison website decided to conduct a science experiment to determine the same thing, and their results were… surprising, to say the least.
 Did Rotten Tomatoes readers agree with the findings?
-Read on to find out what our fans determined were the 10 Scariest Horror Movies Ever.
+Let’s re-visit what our fans determined were the 10 Scariest Horror Movies Ever.

 1. The Exorcist (1973)